 The proposed uses comply with the MPD zoning district minimum criteria.
-The Applicant proposes 729 dwelling units (241 of which are already existing/approved on the Kersey Smoot RPD), 25,000 square feet of commercial uses, 318 hotel rooms, and 27 golf holes.
+The Applicant proposes 729 dwelling units (241 of which are already existing/approved on the Kersey Smoot RPD), 25,000 square feet of office uses, 318 hotel rooms, and 27 golf holes.
 Since the golf course is public and the area does not generate residential density, the clubhouse (14,400 square feet) also applies to the commercial square footage requirement for MPD zoning.
-Additionally, the schedule of uses allows for hotels, hybrid warehouses, continuing care facilities and centers, and assisted living facilities, therefore, the project will meet or exceed the minimum 30,000 SF of commercial development to achieve the MPD zoning district minimum criteria.
+Additionally, the schedule of uses allows for hotels, continuing care facilities and centers, and assisted living facilities.
+While the floor area of the hotel rooms is undefined, based on the "industry standard" average hotel room size of 425 square feet which could result in over 135,000 square feet of non-residential uses within the hotel rooms.
+Therefore, the project will meet or exceed the minimum 30,000 square feet of commercial development to achieve the MPD zoning district minimum criteria.
 The MCP incorporates the land areas used to meet the qualifying thresholds for mixed-use developments as required by LDC Section 34-940.